Progressive RenderingΒΆ

 The accumulative renderer progresses through predefined SPP levels:

-During camera motion, only the lowest SPP (e.g., --start-samples 8) is used to maintain frame rate.
+During camera motion, the batch size is automatically reduced to the minimum needed to hit --target-fps.
 Once the camera is stationary, each subsequent frame adds another stage.

 int tile_w = (image_width + 7) / 8;